Mrchrissross/TankWars/README.md

 # TankWars

-Tanks Wars is a project created for public use.
+Tanks Wars is a project created for public use, although I would like to be referenced.

 This package is perfect for those who want to make a 2D tank game that is either single player or multiplayer.